The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: Introduction

 \section{Introduction}

-Recent research has witnessed a surge in Diffusion Large Language Models (dLLMs)~\cite{nie2025large,ye2025dream,zhu2025llada,zhao2025d1}, which challenge the dominant autoregressive (AR) paradigm~\cite{brown2020language,achiam2023gpt} by treating sequence generation as a discrete denoising process.
+Recent research has witnessed a surge in Diffusion Large Language Models (dLLMs)~\cite{nie2025large,ye2025dream,zhu2025llada,zhao2025d1,labs2025mercury}, which challenge the dominant autoregressive (AR) paradigm~\cite{brown2020language,achiam2023gpt} by treating sequence generation as a discrete denoising process.
 Central to the appeal of dLLMs is their theoretical flexibility, which offers two distinct advantages over the strict left-to-right causal chain of AR models: efficient parallel decoding and the capability for arbitrary-order generation.

-While the efficiency gains of parallel decoding have been well-established~\cite{fastdllm,labs2025mercury,geminidiffusion,song2025seed,wu2025fast}, the implications of arbitrary-order generation remain less explored~\cite{ye2024beyond,kim2025train}.
-In theory, the unconstrained generation order constitutes a superset of the fixed autoregressive trajectory, unlocking non-sequential problem-solving paths.
-Ideally, such advantage could facilitate more advanced problem-solving abilities that benefit general reasoning tasks like mathematics and coding.
-As a result, recent works have increasingly adopted RL to elicit reasoning capabilities of dLLMs~\cite{zhao2025d1,gong2025diffucoder,wang2025spg}.
+While the efficiency gains of parallel decoding have been well-established~\cite{fastdllm,labs2025mercury,geminidiffusion,song2025seed,wu2025fast}, the implications of arbitrary-order generation remain relatively less explored.
+Theoretically, the unconstrained generation order constitutes a superset of the fixed autoregressive trajectory and has the potential to unlock more advanced problem-solving abilities.
+Meanwhile, some works~\cite{ye2024beyond,kim2025train} have demonstrated the superiority of non-sequential generation for specific tasks such as sudoku and zebra puzzles.
+Driven by these successes and the theoretical promise, the community has increasingly adopted Reinforcement Learning (RL) to elicit similar advanced capabilities for \emph{general reasoning tasks} such as mathematics and coding\footnote{ We focus on these domains as the primary representatives of \emph{general reasoning} due to their broad practical utility and central role in benchmarking the core intelligence of reasoning models. }~\cite{zhao2025d1,wang2025spg,gong2025diffucoder,rojas2025improving,ou2025principled}.